amoghantarkar/GoProject/README.md

 # GoProject
-Go Language and what it offers
+Google's - Go Language and what it offers

 - Features, examples, code snippets and other